keithfma/keithfma.github.io/_posts/2018-08-07-introducing-parasol.md

 1. Incorporate both insolation and distance
 1. Allow for routes that prefer sun and well as routes that prefer shade
-1. Have a minimal number of free parameters (ideally one) so that it is easy for users to indicate thier preference
+1. Have a minimal number of free parameters (ideally one) so that it is easy for users to indicate their preference
 1. Be non-negative

 It turns out I was able to write the cost as a simple weighted average of a